Migration trends (1/)

 Note: It is impossible to single out the remittances sent exclusively by emigrants.
 Therefore, the number given reflects remittances in general.

-Source: Bank of Lithuania.
-Updated: 2023-09-10
+Source: Central bank of the Republic of Lithuania.
+Updated: 2024-06-10

 Immigration